 - An IV bolus is still fast-acting but will take minutes rather than the seconds of an IV push.

 - A standard IV drip dose is the slowest of all three versions and can take 30 minutes or more, depending on the type of infusion used.

 How long does standard IV therapy last?

-A standard IV drip will typically take hours.
+A standard IV drip will typically take 30 minutes – 1 hour.
 Fluids and any medications or vitamins are added to the blood stream at a slow and steady pace.
 An example of a standard IV drip dose could be 1 Liter of Normal Saline IV bolus over 1 hour.
 Certain types of IV treatments, such as NAD+ or Iron infusions, may take 3 – 4 hours per infusion.

 - Why We Age and How NAD IV Treatments Can Help

 - 5 Reasons NAD IV Treatment for Addiction is Right for You